7 Questions to ask yourself before starting a vegetable garden:

 1) What is my purpose in starting a vegetable garden?
 In other words, why do you want to grow a garden?
 If your purpose is to reduce your monthly grocery bill, your garden will be quite different from someone whose purpose is to grow the most amazing tomatoes in the world.
 If you happen to be wondering what some common purposes for starting a vegetable garden might be, check out my post about it HERE.
 But in reality, whatever works for you is the best one.

 2) How much money do I want to spend on my garden?
 It is possible to spend very, very little money on a garden as described by one of my favorite gardening authors HERE.
-Or you can spend an astronomical amount as shown in a book called “The $64 Tomato.”
+Or you can spend an astronomical amount as shown in one of my favorite books called “The $64 Tomato.”
 The author hired a professional landscaper to put his garden in and when he divided the amount he spent on the garden by the puny harvest he got, he figured each of his tomatoes cost $64 each.
 How much do you want to spend on yours?

 5) How much space do I have to grow food?
 The smallest garden I know of takes no more space than a mug on your counter.
 Starting a sprout garden is simple, easy, takes almost no time or special equipment, and can be finished in about a week.
 I’m guessing most people have a subdivision sized lot.
 Even that can grow an amazing amount of food.
 Check out this book called “The Quarter-Acre Farm” to see the amazing amount of food the author was able to grow on her subdivision lot in California.
 What if you don’t have any land at all?
 You can join or start a community garden, find a friend or neighbor who has land and offer to manage it for them in exchange for produce, or learn how to grow food in containers (an art form I have yet to master).